GTF: the GPL'ed TLA FAQ

 - Names are allowed.
 Companies, famous people, underground movements

-whether real or fictional, landmarks, universities--they're all welcome.
+whether real or fictional, landmarks, universities — send 'em in.

-between square brackets.
-This feature was added primarily to allow for
+written between square brackets.
+This feature was added mainly to allow for

-conspicuous omissions from the abbreviation, as in the "Center for Disease
+conspicuous omissions from the abbreviation, as in the "Centers for Disease

 Control [and Prevention]" (CDC).
 Minor clarifications are allowed, e.g.